Coolbreeze151/Kubernetes/README.md

 # Kubernetes
-This Repo will consist of multiple K8 Projects to work and learn from.
+Useful K8 Projects under CNCF explored under this single repository.

 ## Setup Local K8
 I recommend using OrbStack to setup your own personal local K8 Cluster to work with.